-In Matthew 7:26, as Jesus concluded His Sermon on the Mount, He warned people about not acting on His words: "And all hearing My these logos, and not doing them, he will be likened to foolish ($\mu\omega\rho\tilde{\omega}$) man, who built his house upon the sand."
+In Matthew 7:26, as Jesus concluded His Sermon on the Mount, He warned people about not acting on His words: "And all hearing My these logos, and not doing them, he will be likened to foolish man, who built his house upon the sand."
 When the rain comes, and the river, and blew the winds, and beat upon that house, and it fell, great was its fall.
 Psychologically, Jesus said that hearing and acting upon His words determine how well we will withstand adversity in our lives.
 The storms are coming and anyone foolish enough to ignore His words will suffer the great fall.

 In Matthew 23:17, Jesus pronounced a series of woes upon the Pharisees and scribes.
-He called them "foolish and blind ($\mu\omega\rho$ oì καὶ τυφλοί)" because they encouraged lies masquerading as binding oaths.
+He called them "foolish and blind" because they encouraged lies masquerading as binding oaths.
 Psychologically, Jesus called them foolish and blind, meaning they were making bad choices by ignoring the word of God and rejecting Jesus as Messiah.
 As spiritually blind men, they led others and all of them fell into a pit of evil

-In Matthew 25:2, Jesus told a parable about ten virgins, five foolish $(\mu\omega\rho\alpha)$ and five phronnish $(\phi\rho\delta\nu\mu\sigma)$.
+In Matthew 25:2, Jesus told a parable about ten virgins, five foolish and five phronnish.
 The five phronnish thought ahead and planned accordingly, having extra oil for their lamps to cover the arrival of the bridegroom at any time that night.
 Psychologically, Jesus contrasted foolish with phronnish, meaning that foolish people do not phron correctly, taking into account the master may arrive at a time they did not expect.
-In contrast, the phronnish remain ready because of good planning and they have enough oil to keep their lamps lit all night.
+In contrast, brother a fool.
+To learn more about various angers in the Bible, see https://christassembly.org/free-ebook-%e2%94%82-the-angers-of-god-%e2%94%82-scripture-words-defined-%e2%94%82-christ-assembly/.
+Orgic angers means a profound and sustained anger.